readysettech/readyset/community-development.md

    cargo run --bin readyset --release -- --database-type=mysql --upstream-db-url=mysql://root:readyset@127.0.0.1:3306/testdb --username=root --password=readyset --address=0.0.0.0:3307 --deployment=<deployment name> --prometheus-metrics
    ```

-   This runs the ReadySet Server and Adapter as a single process, a simple, standard way to run ReadySet that is also the easiest approach when developing.
+   This runs the Readyset Server and Adapter as a single process, a simple, standard way to run Readyset that is also the easiest approach when developing.
 For production deployments, however, it is possible to run the Server and Adapter as separate processes.
 See the [scale out deployment pattern](https://docs.readyset.io/guides/deploy/production-notes/#scale-out) in the docs.

-   For details about ReadySet options, see the CLI docs (coming soon).
+   For details about Readyset options, see the CLI docs (coming soon).

-1. With ReadySet up and running, you can now connect the Postgres or MySQL shell:
+1. With Readyset up and running, you can now connect the Postgres or MySQL shell:

    **Postgres:**